pyranid/pyranid/README.md

 * [`ROLLED_BACK`](https://javadoc.pyranid.com/com/pyranid/TransactionResult.html#ROLLED_BACK) if the transaction completed on the rollback path before commit was attempted
 * [`IN_DOUBT`](https://javadoc.pyranid.com/com/pyranid/TransactionResult.html#IN_DOUBT) if Pyranid attempted commit but the commit call failed, so the final database outcome is unknown

 Post-transaction callbacks are fail-fast.
 If a callback throws, Pyranid wraps the failure in a [`PostTransactionOperationException`](https://javadoc.pyranid.com/com/pyranid/PostTransactionOperationException.html).
-When there is no primary transaction failure, `transaction()` throws this exception directly.
-When the transaction operation or commit already failed, Pyranid suppresses it onto the primary exception.
+When there is no other transaction or cleanup failure, `transaction()` throws this exception as the primary failure.
+When the transaction operation, commit, rollback, or cleanup already failed, Pyranid suppresses it onto the primary exception.
 Check [`getTransactionResult()`](https://javadoc.pyranid.com/com/pyranid/PostTransactionOperationException.html#getTransactionResult()) to distinguish a successful commit followed by callback failure from a failed or in-doubt transaction.

 ## ResultSet Mapping